what you need to do

 - starting or ending a relationship, marriage, or civil union

 - the number of children in your care, including having another baby.

-Changes to where you live or how much it costs, like a rise or drop in your rent, board, mortgage or rates.
+Changes to where you live or how much it costs, like a rise or drop in your rent or board.

 We also need to know if you:

 - go into or come out of hospital

 - are being held in custody or on remand.

 If we have the wrong information we could pay you the wrong amount.
 If we pay you too much you might have to pay us back.